precice/dumux-adapter/doc/mkdocs/dumux_precice/docs/dumux_precice_coupling.md

 #### Problems

 - How do we control the adaptive time stepping?
+It increases above the suggested time step size which makes it impossible for preCICE to catch the solvers.
+    - I have adapted the adaptive solver.
+I hope it works properly now!

 #### Work